MakiMaki001/Spring2020-Project3-group5/README.md

 	+ **Baseline:** The gradient boosting function, GBM, was used with
 		+ Test Accuracy: 38.20%
-		+ Model  Time: 9 minutes.
+		+ Model Fitting Time: 8.6 minutes.
+		+ Model Prediction Time: 0.036s
 		+ Training Accuracy: 83.8%

 	+ **Advanced:** Neural Network using functions from the keras and tensorflow packages, had the best results of all tested 				models.
 This type of model takes a collection of inputs which are processed within the hidden layer to find 				useful connection points, before being distributed in the output layer as classification prediction.
 		+ Test Accuracy: 53.86%
+		+ Model Fitting Time: 11.24 minutes.
-		+ Model Time: 23.49 Minutes.
+		+ Model Prediction Time: 0.9s
 		+ Training Accuracy: 94.60%

 	+ *Other Attempted Advanced Models:*